The Employment of Non-EEA Doctors in Ireland

 Under this scheme, specific rules and arrangements apply specifically to non-EEA doctors.
 These rules have been subject to amendments in recent years, so may lead to some confusion.

-Our immigration lawyers in Ireland have up-to-date knowledge and training in all aspects of Irish immigration law, including the Atypical Working Scheme for non-EEA doctors.
+Our immigration experts in Ireland have up-to-date knowledge and training in all aspects of Irish immigration law, including the Atypical Working Scheme for non-EEA doctors, the same as an immigration lawyer.

 To find out how IAS can assist you throughout this process, contact our client care team on (+353) 061 518 025.